hnez/BlockBot-documentation/protocols/rf.md

 above but with the Sequence Number not incremented by one.

-Every message should be Acknoledged by the other peer, either in a package containing payload, or if no payload to be sent is available in an empty message.
+Every message should be Acknoledged by the other peer, either in a message containing payload, or if no payload to be sent is available in an empty message.

 A message not Acknoledged in a specified time